Azure-Samples/explore-iot-operations/samples/auth-server-user-pass-mqtt/README.md

 The authentication module provides the following top level features:

-* Multiple usernames for AIO MQTT service and associated properties.
+* Multiple usernames for IoT Operations MQTT service and associated properties.
 * Enforced TLS encryption between MQTT broker and the authentication module.
 * PBKDF2 based password hashing and K8s secrets for secure storage.